 XC skiing is a huge part of the unique activity base that makes Falls Creek so special, and it includes more than you may think.
-Skating on fast corduroy trails, exploring new terrain off-piste in the National Park, making tele carves down the lift-accessed runs - it is all part of this booming winter snowsport.
+Skating on fast corduroy trails, exploring new off-piste terrain in the National Park, making telemark carves down the lift-accessed runs - it is all part of this booming winter snowsport.

-Through our trails gain access to corners of the Bogong High Plains rarely seen by most visitors.
+The free network of cross country trails at Falls Creek starts up at the Nordic Bowl, stretching out to corners of the Bogong High Plains that are rarely seen by most visitors.
 This is the pristine High Country at its best.
-Find the style that suits you and give Cross Country a turn this winter.

 Similar to ice-skating, but using fast narrow skis, and really light boots.
 It’s a quick way to see a lot of country when the trails are groomed.
 Most people can learn to skate in a few lessons.